nlztrk/crime_networks_analysis/README.md

 You can run the notebook file to execute full analysis that the paper contains.

-# Please cite the original paper when using the content:
+# Please cite this repository when using the content:

 ```latex
 @misc{ozturk2021_crime,